Detroit Electric $1.8 Billion Investment Threatens Tesla In Electric Car Market

 Despite his skepticism, Fingas acknowledges that the partnership definitely presents opportunities for both companies, and possibly poses a competitive threat to Tesla and other brands in the market.

-Tesla, meanwhile, is continuing production of its several models of electric vehicles while also pushing to change the way cars are sold to the public — with those proposed changes benefitting Tesla, of course.
+Tesla, meanwhile, is continuing production of its models of electric vehicles while also pushing to change the way cars are sold to the public — with those proposed changes benefitting Tesla, of course.

 Tesla has lobbied to change laws regarding how vehicles are sold through franchises and dealerships in several states, with an eye towards making it easier for dealers to sell directly without having a franchise that binds to particular auto manufacturers.